 Gardener Man Illustration

-A beautiful and unique illustration, hand drawn digitally using an iPad Pro by artist Emily Lou Holmes, her print ‘Gardener Man’ is a wonderful piece of art that will make a brilliant gift this Christmas for a gardener who already has everything.
+A beautiful and unique illustration, hand drawn digitally using an iPad Pro by artist Emily Lou Holmes, her print ‘Gardener Man’ is a wonderful piece of art that will make a brilliant gift for a gardener who already has everything.

 The illustration print is available in sizes A2 and A3, but also as a greeting card and can be gift wrapped if desired.